 Seawater Cubes raises 2.4 million euros

-The start-up was able to convince two investors in its Series A round.
-Now the company is focusing on market entry and first pilot projects.
+The start-up was able to convince two investors as part of its Series A round.
+The company is now focusing on market entry and initial pilot projects.

-Seawater Cubes says it will conduct further research into adapting the technology for "exotic fish species" in the future.
-The company also plans to set up a franchise system and invest in developing its product to production level.
-In the next few years, the company now wants to position itself in the market - both nationally and internationally.
-In Germany alone, which is the current focus, up to 120 marine fish farms are to be built in the next five years.
-Eventually, a market share of ten percent is to be achieved for species such as sea bass and dorade.
-The first customers to implement pilot projects from 2022 have already been found, the company explains.
+Seawater Cubes states that it intends to conduct further research into adapting the technology for "exotic fish species" in the future.
+The company also wants to set up a franchise system and invest in the development of its product for series production.
+Over the next few years, the company now wants to position itself on the market - both nationally and internationally.
+In Germany alone, where the focus is currently on, up to 120 marine fish farms are to be built over the next five years.
+The ultimate aim is to achieve a market share of ten percent for species such as sea bass and sea bream.
+The first customers for the implementation of pilot projects from 2022 have already been found, explains the company.

-"Climate change has shown us again this year with all its harshness that a rethink is urgently needed in society with regard to our consumption of resources.
-There is a need for new approaches to how food is produced and purchased, and above all, there is a need for more conscious consumption by consumers," says Carolin Ackermann, founder and CEO of Seawater Cubes.
-She says the company aims to achieve this goal through information and transparency.
-"We've been fighting for our vision of regional marine fish farming for 4 years and are relieved to have now laid the foundation for our market entry with this new funding."
-After all, it is currently not easy for hardware start-ups to get capital in Germany, he said.
+"This year, climate change has once again shown us in all its severity that society urgently needs to rethink the way we consume resources.
+We need new approaches to how food is produced and purchased and, above all, we need consumers to be more aware of their consumption," says Carolin Ackermann, founder and CEO of Seawater Cubes.
+The company wants to achieve this goal through information and transparency.
+"We have been fighting for our vision of regional marine fish farming for four years and are relieved to have laid the foundations for our market entry with this new funding."
+It is currently not easy for hardware start-ups in Germany to obtain capital.

-The company's goal is to enable a regional supply of fresh sea fish.
-To this end, the founders Carolin Ackermann, Christian Steinbach and Kai Wagner have developed a fully automated and compact fish farming system with which marine fish can be farmed in an environmentally friendly manner and under controlled conditions - far from the seas.
-The team had developed the idea during their research work at the HTW Saar.
-A prototype of the plant could be successfully built and operated between 2017 and 2021.
+The aim of the company is to enable a regional supply of fresh sea fish.
+Founders Carolin Ackermann, Christian Steinbach and Kai Wagner have developed a fully automated and compact fish farm that can be used to farm marine fish in an environmentally friendly way and under controlled conditions - far away from the oceans.
+The team developed the idea during their research activities at the HTW Saar.
+A prototype of the facility was successfully built and operated between 2017 and 2021.
 The Federal Ministry for Economic Affairs and Energy helped with this.

 Newsletter